Eyelid Surgery – Blepharoplasty

 - Keeping your eyes clean

-During your consultation with Dr. Miller, we will discuss with you some other options that will enhance your eyes such as an endoscopic eyebrow lift procedure or a forehead lift.
+During your consultation with Dr. Miller in his New York City office, we will discuss with you some other options that will enhance your eyes such as an endoscopic eyebrow lift procedure or a forehead lift.
 Both procedures improve the height and maintain the contour of the upper eyebrow, giving your face a more youthful appearance.

 Q: How much does surgery cost?